SevKohler/AQLFederationTool/README.md

 AQLFederationTool (AFT) distributes openEHR AQL queries to remote sites and merges the results.
 Currently, the number of patients is returned for feasibility queries.

+AFT can create its own federated network or use [Samply.Beam](https://github.com/samply/beam).

 ## Configuration